They Towed My Vehicle

 The towing company may not:

-use personal belongings within a vehicle to satisfy a lien for storage costs against you
+use your things to satisfy a lien for your storage costs

-sell your things at auction, unless those things are registered or titled with DoL
+sell your things at auction, unless they are registered/titled with DoL

-If you do not claim your stuff, the towing company must give them to the local police.
-The cops will then send you a notice about your property.
-They will store it for at least sixty days.
+If you do not claim your things, the towing company gives them to the police.
+The police will send you a notice and store your property for at least sixty days.